 The last season was an exceptional one; the prevailing winds were easterly, and the weather was calm, with little or no rain.
 The effluvia under these conditions was observed to be unusually great.
 The water was likewise scarce and proportionally bad.
-It was thus that, in the middle of April, six weeks after the people had been gathered on the Island, that the disease broke out, and it showed itself first in that part which was most sheltered from the wind, and when the most he showed itself first in that part which was most sheltered from the wind, and where the people were most crowded.
+It was thus that, in the middle of April, six weeks after the people had been gathered on the Island, that the disease broke out, and it showed itself first in that part which was most sheltered from the wind, and where the people were most crowded.